BethSpornitz/smart-store-bethspornitz/README.md

 - Saves cleaned data into a specified folder
 - Generates and saves reports summarizing data cleaning steps
 - Logs errors and saves error reports if issues occur
-- Create database from prepared files
+- Creates database from prepared files

 ## Installation